 Cats present as little people to him.
 They lack spoken language, but they can be very complex creatures with more than casual thoughts about things and people and they regularly express this with robust body language and vocalizations and they are smart.
 As a species, they are generally smart, but the smarter cats really are something!

 Another cat lover shared that his cat loves to scratch on the scratching post and it stays completely away from his furniture.
 The material should be very durable, that his cat's nails stay healthy, and it's tall enough for the cat to stretch on while they scratch, it's worth every cent.
-Visiting here https://activefelinesolutions.com.au/ may give choices also for a cat lover and their cats.
+You may also want to read the article Healthy Benefits of Scratching In Cats for ideas in keeping their nails healthy.

 Michal Michal a contributor of www.HerpesSingle.net expresses that, some people out there who just don't understand why people like cats sounds crazy to her, but there are definitely.
 They don't get why people have them, why many spend countless hours looking at hundreds upon hundreds of pictures of them – and the videos!
 Why so many viral videos of cats?
 Not only are these people not cat people – they don't even get cat people.